-Moving to MadridiStockphoto
+Moving to Madrid?

 Any foreign national moving to Madrid also needs to apply for a Número de Identificación de Extranjeros (NIE).
 The NIE serves as both an identification number as well as a tax number for non-Spanish citizens.
 The application process for the NIE is relatively uncomplicated and should not be a cause for concern.

-- Your passport
+- your passport

 - for non-EU residents, documents indicating the reason they need an NIE (e.g. purchasing a house, business purposes)

 - proof of your current address in Madrid